-We will review our climate change action plan in light of COP26, seek to safeguard and develop our green infrastructure and improve the corridors and network of green spaces in our area so that we maintain a wide range of environmental and quality-of-life benefits for our local community.
+We will review our Climate Change Action Plan in light of COP26, seek to protect and develop our green infrastructure and improve the corridors and network of green spaces in our area so that we maintain a wide range of environmental and quality-of-life benefits for our local community.

 As food waste is a big contributor to climate change, we will also continue to extend our weekly food waste collections to households with shared bins.
-Instead of food waste being incinerated with non-recycling rubbish, it will be broken down naturally to produce renewable energy and natural fertiliser, which in turn reduces the need for artificial fertilisers.
-We will also encourage households to make best use of the food they buy so overall, we waste less food.
+Instead of food waste being incinerated with non-recycling rubbish, it is broken down naturally to produce renewable energy and natural fertiliser, which in turn reduces the need for artificial fertilisers.
+We will also encourage households to make best use of the food they buy so overall, less food is wasted.

-We will similarly work with Hampshire County Council to develop a walking and cycling plan to encourage people to use their cars less and support our town centre regeneration plans.
+We will also work with Hampshire County Council to develop a walking and cycling plan to encourage people to use their cars less and which will support our town centre regeneration plans.

-Helping people with adopting healthier lifestyles will be important, particularly as we know some health inequalities have got worse because of the Covid-19 pandemic.
-The Council will follow through on its promise to establish a new leisure offer in Farnborough including a replacement for the Farnborough Leisure Centre
+Helping people to adopt healthier lifestyles will be important, particularly as we know some health inequalities have got worse because of the Covid-19 pandemic.
+The council will follow through on its promise to establish a new leisure offer in Farnborough including a replacement for the Farnborough Leisure Centre.

-In addition, we will promote wider health and well-being by looking to develop the cultural offer across Rushmoor, increasing engagement in the arts and leisure through development and implementation of a new cultural strategy with our partners.
-We will supplement this through development of facilities and a visitor centre at the Southwood Country Park, together with progressing work to deliver an attraction / project that celebrates our area's aerospace heritage.
+In addition, we will promote wider health and wellbeing by looking to develop the cultural offer across Rushmoor, increasing engagement in the arts and leisure through the development and implementation of a new Cultural Strategy with our partners.
+Alongside this, we will develop new facilities and a visitor centre at the Southwood Country Park and work to deliver an attraction / project that celebrates our area's aerospace heritage.